Skip to main content

 curl "https://therundown.io/api/v2/sports/4/events/2026-02-26?key=YOUR_API_KEY&market_ids=1,2,3&affiliate_ids=19,23&main_line=true&offset=300"

 The response includes meta.delta_last_id — save this value.
+It is an integer cursor, and it is the bootstrap cursor for the /api/v2/markets/delta (price-change) feed.

-2. Poll with the delta cursor
+2. Poll the market delta endpoint

-curl "https://therundown.io/api/v2/delta?key=YOUR_API_KEY&last_id=PREVIOUS_DELTA_LAST_ID&sport_id=4"
+curl "https://therundown.io/api/v2/markets/delta?key=YOUR_API_KEY&last_id=PREVIOUS_DELTA_LAST_ID&sport_id=4&market_ids=1,2,3"

 3. Merge updates into local state